imronuke/KOMODO/docs/iter.md

 # %ITER Card

-This card can be used to control the iterations in ADPRES calculation
+This card can be used to control the iterations in KOMODO calculation

 | %ITER | Variable | Description | Remarks |
 | --- | --- | --- | --- |